Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 What Changed Since Our Last Benchmark

 Our previous benchmark tested English-only with Whissle on CPU.
-This update introduces three major changes:
+This update introduces five major changes:

 • GPU acceleration.
 Whissle now runs on NVIDIA L4 GPUs via Cloud Run (us-east4), replacing the CPU-only ONNX runtime.
 Real-time throughput improved significantly.

 • Multilingual benchmarking.
-English, Spanish, and German -- with language-matched LM models.
+English, Spanish, German, and Hindi — with language-matched LM models.
 Deepgram upgraded from Nova-2 to Nova-3 (their latest multilingual model).

-The result is a four-column comparison: Whissle greedy (pure acoustic model), Whissle + LM (beam search with KenLM), Deepgram Nova-3, and AssemblyAI Universal Streaming.
+The result is a five-provider comparison: Whissle greedy (pure acoustic model with streaming metadata), Whissle + LM (beam search with KenLM), Deepgram Nova-3, AssemblyAI Universal Streaming, and Gemini 2.0 Flash (batch LLM transcription) — tested across four languages with 1,300 total samples.

 How We Tested